 Here’s Why Boehner Thinks Obama Has ‘King-Like Authority’

 But, with John Boehner announcing that House Republicans would sue President Barack Obama for misusing executive authority, political dysfunction has hit a new level.
-“This is not about impeachment,” Boehner said in a Wednesday morning interview.
+“This is not about impeachment,” Boehner said in a late June interview.
 “This is about faithfully executing the laws of our country,” added the speaker, whose political legacy is deeply intertwined with that of President Obama.

-More specifically, Boehner is introducing legislation to allow House Republicans to sue President Obama for his overuse of executive orderss.
+More specifically, Boehner has introduced legislation to allow House Republicans to sue President Obama for his overuse of executive orders.